 The health insurance system in Iceland is a co-payment system with the aim of reducing expenses of those individuals who need health care a lot and have paid large sums for that service.

-The maximum payment from 1 January 2021 is ISK 27.475 and the cost is be lower for the elderly, the disabled and children or ISK 18.317.
 Payments for services provided at health centres and hospitals are covered by the system, as well as health services for self-employed doctors, physiotherapists, occupational therapists, speech pathologists and psychologists.
 Additional information here.

 EEA citizens that had health insurance in another EEA country before moving to Iceland can apply for health insurance from the day they register their legal residence in Iceland, see more information here.